for you and

 There are seven types of eczema and many causes, and understanding this is critical to treating your skin condition.

-There are a lot of misconceptions surrounding eczema, and in particular atopic dermatitis, which is actually a subcategory of eczema.
+There are a lot of misconceptions surrounding what causes eczema, and in particular atopic dermatitis, which is actually a subcategory of eczema.
 There are seven types of eczema and many causes, and understanding this is critical to treating your skin condition.

 Eczema – the genetic link